Allan-N/ASL-Install/README.md

 > The `asl-install.sh` script should present you with a menu of the steps needed to build, install, and configure a node.
 Execute each step, in order, at least one time.

 > When finished, the script will suggest that you reboot the system.
 Unless you know that the changes you made would not affect the running configuration then please consider that to have been a **strong** suggestion.

+#

+> Note: to update your local copy of the repository you can use the `git pull` command

 ### Tidbits